dav-cho/coinmetrics-data-quality/README.md

 > `sudo chmod +x get_trades.sh`

 The results of the API call will be printed to the console.
-As a convenience, the script will write results by page to json files in the same directory named `page-[page #].json`
+As a convenience, the script will write results by page to json files in the same directory.
+Each page file is named with the convention: `page-[page #].json`